-- (a) When a bill or joint resolution is returned to the House because of a veto by the Governor, a motion to vote to override the veto shall be in order at any time. - (b) A motion to vote to override a veto by the Governor is debatable.
-Such debate shall be limited to thirty (30) minutes, equally divided between the proponents and
+(a) When a bill or joint resolution is returned to the House because of a veto by the Governor, a motion to vote to override the veto shall be in order.

+1. Motion to override veto subject to motion to table